The Melbourne, Australian research group is focused on three main goals:

 Principal Investigators: G. Steven Bova, Daniel S. Brewer, Peter Campbell, Christopher S. Foster, Andy G. Lynch, Charlie Massie, David C. Wedge

 Closely aligned with the German ICGC Prostate Cancer Group.
+Focused on mutational disease mechanisms and clonal evolution of prostate cancer.

 Principal Investigators: Joachim Weischenfeldt